dantekansepa/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile this one moves a file from one diretory to another 8-firstdelete this one deletes a file 9-firstdirdeletion this one deletes a directory 10-back changes the working directory to the previous one
+7-movethatfile this one moves a file from one diretory to another 8-firstdelete this one deletes a file 9-firstdirdeletion this one deletes a directory 10-back changes the working directory to the previous one 11-lists this one lists all the files even those that start with a period